saher-i/myDarkNet/README.md

 This repository hosts the modifications made by Saher Iqbal (si2443) to the code originally sourced from AlexeyAB's Darknet GitHub repository (https://github.com/AlexeyAB/darknet).
 This was done as a part of the final project for her ESP course.

-The project is basedon YOLOv4 instead of YOLOv3 because of the constraints in running YOLOv3, which was according to me because YOLOv3 has been outdated now and uses a different darknet.
+The project is based on YOLOv4 instead of YOLOv3 because of the constraints in running YOLOv3, which was according to me because YOLOv3 has been outdated now and uses a different darknet.
 YOLOv3 uses Darknet53 backbone whereas YOLOv4 architecture uses CSPdarknet53 as a backbone.

 The following steps were taken to run the code and get the results: